valancej/documentation/_pro/quickstart/getting-started.md

 Now we'll take a look at one of the cool benefits of doing all of your CI/CD process with these simple files in your repo.

 Open up `codeship-services.yml` and find the line where you define your *redis* service.
-Change `healthcheck/redis:alpine` to `image: redis:3.2.11`.
+Change `image: healthcheck/redis:alpine` to `image: redis:3.2.11`.

 ## Run Locally Again